virtual-labs/exp-tables-in-html-iitd/experiment/theory.md

  	Attribute     Value                               Description
-  	align        left, right, center                 Defines the Visual alignment. bgcolor      rgb(x,x,x), #xxxxxx, colorname      Sets the a background color.. border       pixels                              Specifies the border width.
+  	align        left, right, center                 Defines the Visual alignment. bgcolor      rgb(x,x,x), #xxxxxx, colorname      Sets the a background color. border       pixels                              Specifies the border width.
 A value of "0" means no border. width        pixels                              Specifies the width of the table. height       pixels                              Specifies the height of the table.